 Radon in the Home

-The average indoor radon level is estimated to be about 1.3 picocuries per liter (pCi/L) and about 0.4 pCi/L of radon is normally found in the outside air.
-Most homes today can be reduced to 2 pCi/L.
+The Environmental Protection Agency (EPA) recommends taking action if the indoor radon level reaches 4 picocuries per liter (pCi/L) of air or more.
+The average indoor radon level is approximately 1.3 picocuries per liter (pCi/L); about 0.4 pCi/L of radon is normally found in the outside air.

-If your home radon kits result is 4 pCi/L or higher you should contact your state radon office and schedule a follow-up long-term test for a better understanding of your year-round average radon level.
+Radon levels fluctuate due to a number of seasonal and climatic influences.
+If your home radon kit’s result is 4 pCi/L or higher, you should contact your state radon office and schedule a follow-up long-term test for a better understanding of your year-round average radon level.

-The five principal ways of reducing the amount of radon accumulating in a home are:
+The five principal ways of mitigating the amount of radon in your home are:

 Center for Nuclear Science and Technology Information of the American Nuclear Society